 - Plants in the same instance can be independent or interdependent of each other.

-- Changes in one plant schedule updates other plant schedules in real-time (i.e. using drag-and-drop, optimize, completed jobs, offline capacity intervals, etc.)
+- Changes in one plant schedule update other plant schedules in real-time (i.e., using drag-and-drop, optimize, completed jobs, offline capacity intervals, etc.)

 - Jobs can be supplied from jobs, purchase orders, or transfer orders from other plants.

 - When using multiple instances, each can have its own integration mappings and publish databases.

 - Jobs can be manually or automatically level-loaded across plants (either the entire job or parts of the job, if allowed).